cantogr07/js_case/Info.md

-<h1> Determining Whether a Number is Odd or Even </h1>
+## Determining Whether a Number is Odd or Even
-<h3>This is the public repository for Patika.dev's Akbank Practicum Entrance Case: Javascript. </h3>
+This is the code for Patika.dev & Akbank's Case Study Option 1 for Web3 Practicum. <br>
+Can Toğran